marcosbarbero/airline-booking/README.md

 Build
 ---
-This application will generate an executable jar file, to build and run **ensure you have Java 8 and Maven 3 installed** and execute the following commands on the terminal:
+This application will generate an executable jar file, to build and run **ensure you have Java 8 and Maven 3 installed** and execute the following command on the terminal:

 ```
 $ mvn clean package